gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

      alt="urdf coordinate frames"
      height="500"/>

-This image could be represented by the following URDF:
+This model in this image could be represented by the following URDF:

     <robot name="model">